The Pando Photographic Survey

 4. Click next or previous image to advance

-First Connections: A Walk Around the World's Largest Tree, Pando
+A Walk Around the World's Largest Tree, Pando

 Here is a visual map area you just explored!

 You can use the links below to explore the tree by section and route.
-In addition, each page also includes links to download data sets that you can mix and match for use in research, research planning or, your personal enjoyment.
+In addition, each page also includes links to download data sets that you can mix and match for use in research, research planning or, for your personal enjoyment.

 Explore Pando by Section